Table of content

 The next one is a lack of talent.
 Skilled developers, designers, product managers rather choose to work for a product company, not a service one.
 That's how it usually works.
 So, it'd be challenging to find an onshoring partner with good professionals.

-When is onshoring your best choice: Ask yourself a question “What team will I be comfortable working with?”
+When is onshoring your best choice?
 If you want to have a partner team within close vicinity, have onsite check-ins in a favorite cafe, pick onshoring.
-Also, onshoring is an option for people with a huge warchest.
+Also, onshoring is an option for people with a big budget.

 Overview: Ok, you still have your startup in Silicon Valley but you’re hiring a partner from Brazil, that would be nearshoring.
 Nearshore software development has many advantages at first glance and may seem to be a golden mean but let's dive into it.